Take Eat This Is My Body

 In each place where the yeast spore has been, there will be a pocket of air-an acknowledgement of its death.
 And into the hot oven it will go.
 The yeast spores have given their life for the bread.

-But their memory is everywhere in the loaf.
+But their memory remains everywhere in the loaf.
 They shaped it.
 Their bodies gave it the power to rise.
 You even taste and smell them still, though they are gone: that flavour, unique to other breads, is what makes yeast bread so different.

 Isn't that just like our relationship with Christ?
-"This is my body, which I have given for you."
+"This is my body, which I have given for You."
 It cannot be at all unless I give my life for it.
 You are the body.
-You and I and the bread; we are body together.
+You and I - and the bread; we are body together.

-1 Comments:
+2 Comments:

 we make our bread with a bread machine.
 It tastes good, but it's not as satisfying as making it by hand.
 Not quite sure how to weave that into the God and bread metaphor!